djolesusername/cs50beyond-todo/README.md

 Basic react app.
-By using provided code add funcionality
+By using provided code task was to add funcionality

 - option to remove the task(button)
 - clear input field after addingnew task